 How (And Why) To Determine Your Level Of Language Proficiency

-When it comes to describing how well you speak a foreign language, the answer is almost never as straightforward as “I’m completely fluent.”
-Your skill level is probably somewhere between only being able to say “hello” and “goodbye” and total fluency, but that’s a vast middle ground to find your place in.
+When it comes to describing how well you speak a foreign language, the answer is almost never as straightforward as “I’m fluent.”
+Your skill level is probably somewhere between only being able to say “hello” and “goodbye” and total fluency, and that’s a vast middle ground to find your place in.
 Fortunately, there are a few widely used scales to measure language proficiency, as well as exams to determine where you fall on those scales.
 Use this guide to decide which scale and which corresponding exam is right for you.

 Language Proficiency Scales